 - Prior to the procedure, you will be asked to sign permits for surgery, anesthesia, blood, and blood products.

 What to Expect During Kyphoplasty

 - Your doctor may numb the area, or you may get medicine to make you sleep.

 - The doctor makes a small cut in your back and puts a balloon device into the fractured vertebra.

-- The doctor inflates the balloon and then deflates it.
+- The doctor slowly inflates the balloon to push together fractured vertebra and then eventually deflates it.

 - Then he or she puts a substance that works like cement into the space created by the balloon.

-- It takes 1 to 2 hours to treat each vertebra.
+- The procedure typically takes about 1-2 hours to treat each vertebra.